-We have reviewed the accompanying consolidated balance sheets of Cathay United Bank ("the Bank") and its subsidiaries as of 31 March 2018 and 2017, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the three-month periods ended 31 March 2018 and 2017, and notes to the consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
+We have reviewed the accompanying consolidated balance sheets of Cathay United Bank ("the Bank") and its subsidiaries as of 30 September 2018 and 2017, and the related consolidated statements of comprehensive income for the three-month and nine-month periods ended 30 September 2018 and 2017, the consolidated statements of changes in equity and cash flows for the nine-month periods ended 30 September 2018 and 2017, and notes to the consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
 Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the "Regulations Governing the Preparation of Financial Reports by Public Banks", the "Regulations Governing the Preparation of Financial Reports by Securities Issuers", the "Regulations Governing the Preparation of Financial Reports by Securities Firms", and International Accounting Standards 34 "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission of the Republic of China.
-These consolidated financial statements are the responsibility of the Bank's management.
 Our responsibility is to express a conclusion on these consolidated financial statements based on our review.